 What is the current status of tourism in Tanzania?

-Last week Tanzania’s President declared that the country was open for tourism.
-There are no longer any travel restrictions for visitors who arrive from other countries, including no mandatory quarantines.
+Tanzania’s President declared that the country was open for tourism in May 2020.
+There are no travel restrictions for visitors who arrive from other countries, including no mandatory quarantines.
 However, thermal screening will be done at arrival points.
 Airlines have resumed flights in and out of Kilimanjaro Airport.

 What precautions is the Tanzanian tourism industry taking during the pandemic?